testcara/impactlens/README.md

 ## Overview

 AI Impact Analysis is a comprehensive Python tool to analyze the impact of AI tools on development efficiency through data-driven metrics.
-It provides two types of analysis:
+It provides three types of analysis:

 1. **Jira Issue Analysis**: Compare issue closure times, state durations, and workflow metrics across different time periods
 2. **GitHub PR Analysis**: Analyze pull request metrics to measure AI tool impact on code review and merge efficiency
+3. **AI-Powered Report Analysis**: NEW - Automatically analyze your reports using Claude Code to generate insights, identify trends, and provide actionable recommendations

 ### Key Features